 Catarratto Bianco is the island's most-planted white wine grape.
 Nero d'Avola is the main red grape.
 In general, Sicilian wines are light-bodied and dry.
 They go well with the cuisine of the island: pasta, veal, and seafood.

 The wines of southern Italy are improving their quality and their production with each vintage.
-They are affordable and increasingly available in The United States.
+They are affordable and increasingly available in the United States.
 Watch for them at a wine store or restaurant near you.
 If you want to learn more, check out our articles about the wines of Northern Italy and Central Italy!

 By Sandy Mitchell